 Do I Need a Personal Injury* Solicitor?

-Often when an accident occurs, the victim is often told that they do not need a solicitor or is put under pressure to accept a fast settlement offer.
+Often, after an accident occurs, the victim is told that they do not need a solicitor or is put under pressure to accept a fast settlement offer.
+However, it is in the victim’s best interests to consult with an experienced solicitor before accepting any settlement offer for their injury.

 When I had an accident at work, my employer told me that I would not get more than €5,000 for my injuries and that I had to accept the offer right away.
 I called the solicitors from Personal Injury* Ireland and ultimately settled for €16,000. – SM, Dublin

-Solicitors who specialise in personal injury* are well placed to advise you if a settlement offer is fair, and to let you know what your options are if it isn’t.
-It is also important to realise that whoever you’re claiming against – an employer, a public body, or a property owner – is extremely likely to be well-represented on their side with their own solicitor and their insurers solicitors.
+Solicitors who specialise in personal injury are well placed to advise you if a settlement offer is fair, and to let you know what your options are if it isn’t.
+It is also important to realise that whomever you’re claiming against – an employer, a public body, or a property owner – is extremely likely to be well represented on their side with their own solicitor and their insurer’s solicitors.
 It is important that you take steps to make sure your interests and your claim are protected.

 Solicitors for Personal Injury* and Auto Accidents

-People often think that these requirements mean you do not need a solicitor, even when making a claim for a serious accident or injury.
-However, the system is not as simple as it appears to be, and it is often in your best interests to secure the services of an experienced personal injury* solicitor to take you through the process and through the next steps.
+People often think that the requirement of submitting a claim to the PIAB or MIBI means they do not need a solicitor, even when making a claim for a serious accident or injury.
+However, the system is not as simple as it appears, and it is often in your best interests to secure the services of an experienced personal injury solicitor who can take you through the PIAB or MIBI process.

 Claiming from the PIAB